Food Allergy Reactions in Kids

 Young kids allergic to milk or eggs had allergic reactions to these and other foods about once a year—even though their families were taught how to avoid these foods, a new study reports.

-Food allergies are caused by an abnormal reaction to food.
+Food allergies are caused by an abnormal The system that protects your body from harmful microbes. reaction to food.
 Severe allergic reactions can lead to a life-threatening condition called anaphylaxis.

 To learn more about food allergies in preschoolers, NIH-funded scientists followed 512 infants for 3 years.
 All had known or suspected allergies to milk or eggs.
 When the study began, the kids were 3 to 15 months old, and their parents or caretakers were taught strategies for avoiding allergy-triggering foods.
 They also received written emergency plans and prescriptions for epinephrine, a drug that reverses symptoms and can save lives.